brianfranco141/Jitsuri-Stock-Trading-App/README.md

 # Jitsuri Stock-Trading-App
 what is Jitsuri you might say?
 An open-source full stack algorithmic trading application that is fast, rebust, and scalable.
+Includes various functions for custom alerts on positions made on Jitsuri via sms text and email.

 Why Alpaca as a brokerage?